 Eco-Friendly Gift Ideas for Kids from the Kindness Elves

 Give children a gift from the kindness elves if they have done well on their kindness missions.
-This gift can be both a reward for their service and, an easy way that they can continue their mission of kindness to nature.
+This gift can be both a reward for their service, and, an easy way to encourage them to continue their mission of kindness to nature.

 Encourage Kindness To Nature with the Kindness Elves